dedrahem/slack_rails/README.md

   * All you have control over is the display of the text—stuff for instance bold, creating headers, and organizing lists.
   * There does exist “extended” implementations of Markdown that support formats like tables, definition lists, footnotes, and more.
 Because they’re non-standard, they’re not essential to learning the basics.
   * Links to additional tutorials and information for Markdown including the extended markdown may be found at the end of the markdown tutorial provided by the above link.

-* Markdown here is used with a mad-dog (MD) editor.
-The editor is drilling down to the dot.md file in the app for editing and saving.